Skip to main content

 ]

-Manually Pinning a Nixpkg Commit for a Single Package
+Manually Pinning a Nixpkg Commit for a Package

-If you want to use a different commit for a single package, you can use a Flake reference to use an older revision of Nixpkg for just that package.
+If you want to use a specific Nixpkg revision for a package, you can use a github:nixos/nixpkgs/<commit_sha>#<pkg> Flake reference.
 The example below shows how to install the hello package from a specific Nixpkg commit:

 "packages" : [